• What Is a ‘Racial Wealth Gap’?

 After decades of free-market policies in the United States and Britain, working-class voters are in full revolt.
 In The Economists’ Hour Binyamin Appelbaum surveys the last half-century and sees an obvious path from the economics…

-For your knowledge advantage, we put together the most actionable insights from 3 getAbstract summaries (one book with a total of 156 pages and 2 articles) on this topic.
-If you did this work yourself, you would be busy for at least 187 minutes (about 4 hours).
+For your knowledge advantage, we put together the most actionable insights from one getAbstract summary (one book with a total of 400 pages) on this topic.
+If you did this work yourself, you would be busy for at least 473 minutes (about 8 hours).
 Learn more.

-For your knowledge advantage, we put together the most actionable insights from 2 getAbstract summaries (2 books with a total of 1494 pages) on this topic.
-If you did this work yourself, you would be busy for at least 1792 minutes (about 30 hours).
+For your knowledge advantage, we put together the most actionable insights from one getAbstract summary (one book with a total of 320 pages) on this topic.
+If you did this work yourself, you would be busy for at least 377 minutes (about 7 hours).
 Learn more.